Canada Soccer Media and Entertainment: James Johnson and the Transformation to a New Era

 As Canada hosts the 2026 World Cup, CSME ensures the spectacle isn’t confined to stadiums.
 Media, sponsorship, and player support infrastructure now stretch from grassroots leagues to the national stage.
 Metrics—subscriptions, clicks, views—tell part of the story.
 The heart beats elsewhere: in locker rooms, in kids’ eyes seeing Canadian stars for the first time, in local clubs where dreams are being forged.

-For fans, players, and the next generation of Canadian soccer stars, CSME isn’t just corporate evolution—it’s the heartbeat of a new era.
 Past frustrations have been turned into opportunity.
-Ambition is now action.
 With media visibility, domestic league growth, and a clear bridge from youth to elite performance, Canadian soccer is finally positioned to thrive at every level.

 Fans enjoy the 2026 FIFA World Cup Draw in Toronto